 But what do you do if you don't have the original tire, or if the markings are not legible?
 All is not lost!
 If you have a tape measure, you can measure the rim to determine the ISO/E.T.R.T.O.
 Bead Seat Diameter.
 You can measure either the diameter or the circumference.

-The rim's diameter will generally be 5-10 mm larger than the bead-seat diameter, depending on how high the rim flanges stick up above the bottom of the rim channel.
+The rim's diameter will generally be about 10 mm larger than the ISO/E.T.R.T.O. bead-seat diameter, depending on how high the rim flanges stick up above the bottom of the rim channel.

-Next you get out your pocket calculator or smartphone app, or if you would like to show that you attended elementary school before such things existed, paper and pencil.
-The measured diameter of the rim shown in the photo is 20 7/8 inches, or 20.875 inches.
+Next you get out your pocket calculator or smartphone app, or old-school paper and pencil.
+As an example, the measured diameter of the rim shown in the photo is 20 7/8 inches, or 20.875 inches.
 Multiplying by 25.4 gives the diameter in millimeters, 530 mm.

 The table below gives common (and uncommon) rim sizes with the corresponding bead seat circumference dimensions.
 530 mm is the outside diameter, and the ISO/E.T.R.T.O. diameter is a few millimeters smaller, so this is a 520 mm rim.